jcsmithhere/tess-astrometry/README.rst

     >>>f = fits.open(file_path)
     >>>mtpf = ast.MovingTargetPixelFile(f, quality_bitmask="hardest")

-the `mtfp` inherents `lightkurve.TargetPixelFile` but adds functionality specific to moving objects.
+the `mtfp` inherents `lightkurve.TargetPixelFile` and adds functionality specific to moving objects.

 Measuring centroids is via use of the `MovingCentroids` class.
 There are two methods to compute the centroids:

-#. `compute_centroids_simple_aperture` -- Uses a static aperture for all cadences based on the median image over all
+#. `compute_centroids_simple_aperture` -- Uses a static aperture for all cadences based on the median image
-   cadences
-#. `compute_centroids_dynamic_aperture` -- Uses a dynamic aperture where a new aperture is computed for each cadence
+#. `compute_centroids_dynamic_aperture` -- Uses a dynamic aperture where a unique aperture is computed for each cadence

-You can then generate an animation of the computed centroids as the below example will demonstrate:
+You can then generate an animation of the computed centroids:

 .. code-block:: python